 One day a friend from the IT industry told me about UX and UI.
+I was intrigued right away.
 I saw a connection with my interests and was intrigued.

 Understanding product design

-I explored all of the topics I learned through articles on Medium, UX collective, and reading books.
-At this point, I recommend the book 'The Design of Everyday Things' by Don Norman, who, along with Jacob Nielsen, is considered the father of UX.
+I explored all of the topics, studied plenty of Medium and UX collective articles, and read many books.
+I highly recommend the book The Design of Everyday Things by Don Norman, who, along with Jacob Nielsen, is considered the father of UX.

 After gaining basic knowledge, I created my first portfolio.
-Shortly after that, I started to look for a place that would allow me to gain experience and broaden my knowledge when working on commercial projects.
-It seemed impossible at that moment.
+Shortly after that, I started to look for a place that would allow me to gain experience and broaden my knowledge by working on commercial projects.

 How I chose the company for an internship as a product designer

-In the beginning, I applied to every company I found.
-After a while, I realized that it is crucial not only to gain experience but also to be motivated by the product.
-I found Untitled Kingdom on social media.
-I was interested in their products and the values they were presenting.
+I found Untitled Kingdom through social media channels.
+I was captivated by their portfolio, and I shared the company's core values.
 I knew that I wanted to contribute to increasing public awareness of HealthTech, IoT, and FemTech.
 I had an excellent opportunity to test my abilities and see if the decision to change my career path was right.

 Despite the enormous stress, I was glad to be given such a task.

 Step 1: Learning a new language.
 IT jargon

 At first, it was very tough to actively participate in the meetings without knowing technical jargon.
-It is an inseparable part of our everyday work as it speeds up communication and makes it more precise.
+It is an inseparable part of our everyday work.
+It speeds up the whole communication and makes it more precise.

-Step 2: How to learn design not from a designer
+Step 2: How to learn design, not from a designer